21 Hidden Gems in Banff

 9. Morant’s Curve

-Morant's Curve is a scenic spot near Lake Louise on a bend in the Bow River where trains travel through the Canadian Rockies.
-Trains passing around the bend have a spectacular view of the Lake Louise mountains and valley.
+Morant's Curve is a scenic spot near Lake Louise.
+It is a bend in the Bow River where trains travel through the Canadian Rockies.
+Trains passing around the bend have a spectacular view of the mountains, trees, and valley near Lake Louise.
+If you time your stop at Morant's Curve right, you may be able to witness a train travelling through the curve — a great photo opportunity!

-How to get here: The quickest route to Morant's Curve is from the Bow Valley Parkway's northern end in Banff National Park.
+How to get here: The quickest route to Morant's Curve is from the Bow Valley Parkway's northern end, near Lake Louise in Banff National Park.

 Checkout: Canadian Rockies Train Vacation Packages